-Glastonbury festival condemns Bob Vylan’s controversial performance
+Glastonbury Festival condemns Bob Vylan’s controversial performance

 Glastonbury has condemned Bob Vylan after a controversial set branded “deeply offensive” by the BBC.

-On Saturday (28 June), rapper Bobby Vylan, of rap punk duo Bob Vylan, led crowds on the festival’s West Holts Stage in chants of: “Free, free Palestine” and: “Death, death to the IDF [Israel Defence League].”
+On Saturday (28 June), rapper Bobby Vylan, of rap punk duo Bob Vylan, led crowds on the festival’s West Holts Stage in chants of “Free, free Palestine” and “Death, death to the IDF [Israel Defence Forces].”

 The performance was broadcast live on BBC iPlayer, but the corporation banned it from appearing on the service in the direct aftermath and it’s been revealed that police are assessing the comments to decide whether any offences have been committed.